Parenting in the Age of Ambiguity

 The Thread that Connects

 The more technology removes ambiguity for us, the less tolerance we have for it.
 I once caught myself tracking my child’s location just to ‘confirm’ that he was telling me the truth.
 That moment stopped me.
 I realised how natural it had become to depend on technology for certainty, and how much harder it has made it to simply sit with not knowing, and just trust.
-That in my opinion, was a bad use of technology, one that corrodes human connection.
-Live tracking is still brilliant when it’s used to track food delivery because no one likes to be hangry.
+That specific context in my opinion, was a bad use of technology, one that could quietly corrode human connection.